Finding a Top Financial Advisor Firm in Michigan

 |10||Rehmann Financial Find an Advisor||$2,524,000,000||No set account minimum|| || |

 Minimum AssetsNo set account minimum

 How We Found the Top Financial Advisor Firms in Michigan

-To make this list, a firm had to be based in Michigan and registered with the U.S. Securities and Exchange Commission (SEC), as all SEC-registered firms are bound by fiduciary duty.
-This requires firms to act in clients’ best interests at all times.
-However, if a firm didn’t manage individual accounts, didn’t offer financial planning services or had disciplinary issues, our SmartAsset personal finance experts eliminated it from contention.
+To make this list, a firm had to be based in Michigan and registered with the U.S. Securities and Exchange Commission (SEC).
+These firms are all bound by fiduciary duty, requiring them to act in clients’ best interests at all times.
+Firms were disqualified if they didn’t manage primarily individual accounts or didn’t offer financial planning services, and we also eliminated firms that had disclosures of disciplinary issues.
 The top firms that met these requirements are listed below, ordered from the most assets under management (AUM) to the least.
 All information is accurate as of the writing of this article.

 Plante Moran Financial Advisors